oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Result**

-You have written a Red Hat Enterprise Virtualization Hypervisor disk image to a USB storage device.
+You have written a oVirt Node disk image to a USB storage device.

 ####  Preparing Optical Hypervisor Installation Media

 **Summary**

-You can write a Red Hat Enterprise Virtualization Hypervisor disk image to a CD-ROM or DVD with the **wodim** utility.
+You can write a oVirt Node disk image to a CD-ROM or DVD with the **wodim** utility.
 The **wodim** utility is provided by the wodim package.

 ⁠